chanzuckerberg/czi-oss-training/03-improving-oss-impact/04-effective-upstream-contributions.md

 The flow of features and contributions between projects helps keep our overall ecosystem healthy.
 Not only open source projects, but also corporate proprietary projects that rely on OSS, should aim to contribute back to the upstream projects for the following non-exhaustive set of reasons:

 - **Good OSS Citizenship:** Collaborating with upstream projects in the ecosystem displays a good OSS partnership and improves community trust in your contributions.
-- **Evaluate ideas with community experts:** Bug fix or feature implementation contributed to an upstream project (instead of fixing downstream) can be reviewed and improved by a larger community.
+- **Evaluate ideas with community experts:** Bug fixes or feature implementation contributed to an upstream project (instead of fixing downstream) can be reviewed and improved by a larger community.
 You can also catch any unintended consequences in other parts of the upstream codebase or in other related projects by working with the community.
 - **Avoid duplicated effort:** A fix or feature relevant to the upstream project, especially one that benefits more projects, may already be in development/discussion.
 An “upstream first” approach, where you coordinate with upstream projects before implementing your solution, will help you start or participate in community conversations early and avoid duplicating work.
 - **Project stability**: Contributing relevant features upstream keeps your project clean.
-Your codebase will have a clear scope and you can minimize any cascading effects caused by implementing work-arounds for upstream issue.
+Your codebase will have a clear scope, and you can minimize any cascading effects caused by implementing workarounds for the upstream issue.

 ## Upstream Engagement Strategy 🌳

 The dependency graph for a modern open source (or corporate) project can be enormous, reaching depths of the programming language and the operating system, and breadth-wise touching several linters, CI/CD workflow tools, and more.
-Hence “upstream contribution” typically corresponds to supporting the immediate and core dependencies of your project.
+Hence, “upstream contribution” typically corresponds to supporting the immediate and core dependencies of your project.

 The strategy for your upstream contributions will depend on your specific upstream reliance, community health, and available resources.
 In this section, we’ll highlight some elements of good upstream participation to guide you in creating this strategy.